FedeMDO/FedeMDO/README.md

 # 💫 About Me:

-I'm a Software Developer.
+I'm a Software Developer since 2018.
 I like to analyze problems and design solutions to solve them.
-I try to be a clean coder, consistent and performant. <br>I really like to keep myself learning new stuff.
+I try to be a clean coder, consistent and oriented to performance. <br>I really like to keep myself learning new stuff.
 "Context", "it depends" and "pragmatism" are my favorite terms.

 - 👨🏻‍💻 I currently work as a long-term contractor at [NerdWallet](https://github.com/NerdWallet) through [number8](https://github.com/number8)(staffing firm).
 - 😄 Pronouns: He/Him/His